One of the great things about working in real estate in Texas is that there are many ways to make money.

 (b) A person selling or offering to sell an option or assigning or offering to assign an interest in a contract to purchase real property without disclosing the nature of that interest to a potential buyer is engaging in real estate brokerage.

-In addition to what we’ve already covered, here are some important laws to note if you want to wholesale real estate in Texas.
+In addition to what we’ve already covered, here are the important laws to note if you want to wholesale real estate in Texas.

 Under The Real Estate License Act, a broker is defined as a person who, in exchange for a commission or other valuable consideration, or with the expectation of a commission or other valuable consideration, performs one of the following acts: